- June 30th, 2017

-Chinese Cemetery surrounded by brick walls is named "Chukasanso (中華山荘)".
-An origin of the Chinese Cemetery is that Chinese people has been rented land from early-Meiji administrative unit for Hokkaido (開拓使) to bury the chinese people in 1976.
-The Chinese Cemetery is only cemetery that tourists can enter freely among the 3 cemeteries.
-Some tombstones are built on the site, but the scale is the smallest among the 3 cemeteries.
+The Chinese Cemetery surrounded by brick walls is named "Chukasan-so (中華山荘)".
+An origin of the Chinese Cemetery is that Chinese people has been rented land from early-Meiji administrative unit for Hokkaido (開拓使) to bury Chinese people in 1976.
+It is the only cemetery that tourists can enter freely among the 3 cemeteries.
+Some tombstones are built at the site, but the scale is the smallest among the 3 cemeteries.
 I am interested in a private house at the site.
 The Chinese Cemetery is maneged by an overseas Chinese, so perhaps the private house is a family concerned with the overseas Chinese.

-Russian Cemetery is managed by the Orthodox Church.
-An entrance is clsed.
+The Russian Cemetery is managed by Orthodox Church.
+An entrance gate is closed.
 There are 43 graves at present.
 The oldest grave is that Mr. George Borikekovic, a mate of Russian screw frigate Askold, has been buried since 1859.
-Mrs. Goshkevich (初代領事ゴシケーヴィチ夫人), wife of the first Russian consul in Hakodate, and Mr. Vissarion Sartov (ヴィサリオン・サルトフ), a teacher at the National School in Hakodate were buried, too.
+Mrs. Goshkevich (初代領事ゴシケーヴィチ夫人), a wife of the first Russian consul in Hakodate, and Mr. Vissarion Sartov (ヴィサリオン・サルトフ), a teacher at the National School in Hakodate were buried, too.

-At present, there are 40 graves of the German Vice-Consul Haber (ドイツ代理領事ハーバー) and the Denmark Consul Duus (デンマーク領事デュース) as well as 2 crewmen, Wolfe and Remick, that have been buried by the Admiral Matthw C Perry at the Protestant Cemetery.
-An entrance is clsed.
-Various shaped tombstones are lined.
+At present, there are 40 graves of the German Vice-Consul Haber (ドイツ代理領事ハーバー) and the Denmark Consul Duus (デンマーク領事デュース) as well as 2 crewmen, Mr. Wolfe and Mr. Remick, that have been buried by the Admiral Matthw C Perry at the Protestant Cemetery.
+An entrance gate is closed.
+Various-shaped tombstones are lined.
 Although it is named "Foreign General Cemetery", some Christian Japanese people were also entombed here.

-A Grave of Extra Edition Newspaper Distributor (天下の号外屋翁の墓) is built on Hakodate Koseiin Cemetery.
-In a calm atmosphere, a red tombstone catch eyes.
+Grave of Extra Edition Newspaper Distributor (天下の号外屋翁の墓) is built at the Hakodate Koseiin Cemetery.
+In a calm atmosphere, a red tombstone catches people's eyes.
 An Extra Edition Newspaper Distributor is Mr. Sukeharu Shinano (信濃助治).
-He came to Hakodate in all red clothes in 1894 and opened a newspaper office, and distributes newspapers in all the red clothes.
+He came to the Hakodate in all red clothes in 1894, and opened a newspaper office, and distributed newspapers in all the red clothes.
 He left a will to paint his tombstone red.
 I thought here is not famous, but there is a signboard to explain about him.

-The center of Hakodate was around Funami-Cho (船見町) when Japan opened a port of Hakodate.
-A place written "Yamasedomari (山背泊)" is around Hakodate Foreign General Cemetery at the lower left of a photo below.
-There are Shomyoji Temple (称名寺), Jitsugyoji Temple (実行寺) and Jogenji Temple (浄玄寺) at the Funami-Cho, and those are relatively near the Hakodate Foreign General Cemetery.
-A lot of Yukaku (遊郭 * Brothel) were built around there, and prostitutes died at Yamonoue-Asobimeya (山之上遊女屋) were mounted for at Jizoji Temple in the Hakodate Foreign General Cemetery, and Umuryoento Monument (有無両縁塔) was built for their souls.
+The center of the Hakodate used to be around Funami-Cho (船見町) when the Japan opened Hakodate Port.
+A place written "Yamasedomari (山背泊)" is around the Hakodate Foreign General Cemetery at the lower left of a photo below.
+There are Shomyoji Temple (称名寺), Jitsugyoji Temple (実行寺) and Jogenji Temple (浄玄寺) at the Funami-cho, and those are relatively near the Hakodate Foreign General Cemetery.
+A lot of Yukaku (遊郭 * Brothel) were built around there, and dead prostitutes at Yamonoue-Asobimeya Brothel (山之上遊女屋) were mounted for at Jizoji Temple located in the Hakodate Foreign General Cemetery, and Umuryoento Monument (有無両縁塔) was built for their souls.

 Atmosphere of Hakodate Foreign General Cemetery Can Be Watched on Youtube